Emily Joy Weiner

 Co-Founder, Artistic Director

-EMILY JOY WEINER is the Co-Artistic Director and Co-Founder of Houses on the Moon Theater Company.
-New York theater includes OTHELLO at the West End Theater, COMING THROUGH at the American Place Theatre, TARA’S CROSSING at the Lower East Side Tenement Theater, FINDING THE WORDS at the Lucille Lortel, HENRY V at the Bank Street Theater, AN EPIDOG with Mabou Mines, and DE NOVO at 59E59th St. Theaters.
-Selected regional theater includes THE CRUCIBLE at Madison Repertory Theatre and FEFU AND HER FRIENDS and THE THREEPENNY OPERA at Williamstown Theater Festival.
-She was awarded the Craig Hardesty Best Female Actress award for her performance in Houses on the Moon’s pilot play, Building Houses on the Moon.
-She recently developed and toured a one woman adaptation of William Faulkner’s AS I LAY DYING.
-She is currently directing Houses on the Moon’s new play in development, THE ASSIGNMENT, which will be premiering Off-Broadway next spring.
-Emily studied in NYC with Wynn Handman.
-She has also been working for the last many years with NYC public school students, teachers and parents designing and facilitating creative workshops using drama and drama therapy techniques to teach social/emotional skills.
+EMILY JOY WEINERis the Co-Founder and Artistic Director of Houses on the Moon.
+She most recently co-developed and directed THE ASSIGNMENT at the ART/New York Jeffrey and Paula Gural Theatre.
+With Houses on the Moon, she has been creating, developing, producing and directing new works that address the complex and sensitive issues of our time in partnership with community organizations and a talented company of artists.
+NY theater credits include OTHELLO at the West End Theater, COMING THROUGH at the American Place Theatre, TARA’S CROSSING at the Lower East Side Tenement Theater and the Lucille Lortel, FINDING THE WORDS at the Lucille Lortel, HENRY V at the Bank Street Theater, AN EPIDOG with Mabou Mines, and DE NOVO at 59E59th St. and more.
+Regionally she has been seen in THE CRUCIBLE at Madison Repertory Theatre, FEFU AND HER FRIENDS and THE THREEPENNY OPERA at Williamstown Theater Festival.
+She was awarded the Craig Hardesty Best Female Actress award for her performance in Houses on the Moon’s pilot play, BUILDING HOUSES ON THE MOON.
+She recently developed and toured a one woman adaptation of William Faulkner’s AS I LAY DYING with the American Place Theatre (directed by Wynn Handman).
+As a teaching artist Emily works with teenagers who are currently going through the criminal justice system.

 IAN EATON credits his enrichment in the arts beginning at Harlem School of the Arts, studying voice, violin and acting.
 He continued studying acting at LaGuardia High School (Fame High), and graduated with a BFA in acting from City College.
 He has appeared on television, independent films, and theatrical productions ranging from All God’s Chillun Got Wings to Dream Girls and has had the privilege of performing in national tours throughout the east coast.
 Some of his favorite roles included Esteban in Day of the Kings Agamemnon in Iphigenia in Aulis and Young Glynn on HBO’s Oz.
 He was recently featured on a WPBS program called Slavery and the Making of Americaacting as a freedom fighter and accompanying Morgan Freeman in voiceovers on Channel 13 for Black History Month.
 He is delighted and blessed to be working with such a great cast and crew.
 Thanks Zab!